hanatos/vkdt/src/pipe/modules/denoise/readme.md

 megapixel raw image in around 20ms on a lower end nvidia gtk 1650 max-q.

+for extreme low-light cases if you have a chance to take burst photographs, you can use the [align](../align/readme.md) module for further noise reduction.

 ## connectors

 * `input` the input image can be `rggb` or `rgba`